metagenomics/metagenomics-tk/docs/full_pipeline.md

     Must include the columns `SAMPLE`, `READS1` and `READS2`. `SAMPLE` must contain unique dataset identifiers without whitespaces or special characters. `READS1` and `READS2` are paired reads and can be HTTPS URLs, S3 links or files.
+    An additional optional column is "MULTI_BINNING_GROUP", which is used for [multi-sample binning](pipeline_input.md/#multi-sample-binning).

 === "Configuration File"